vlandham/unix_intro/unix.markdown

 There may be many hundreds of directories on any Unix machine, so how do you know which one you are in?
 The command [pwd][] will Print the [Working Directory][] and that's pretty much all this command does:

-	olson27-1:~ kbradnam$ pwd
+	gamma:~ jfv$ pwd
-	/users/clmuser
+	/Users/jfv

 When you log in to a Unix computer, you are typically placed into your _home_ directory.

-In this example, after we log in, we are placed in a directory called 'clmuser' which itself is a subdirectory of another directory called 'users'.
-Conversely, 'users' is the parent directory of 'clmuser'.
+In this example, after we log in, we are placed in a directory called 'jfv' which itself is a subdirectory of another directory called 'users'.
+Conversely, 'users' is the parent directory of 'jfv'.
 The first forward slash that appears in a list of directory names always refers to the top level directory of the file system (known as the [root directory][]).
-The remaining forward slash (between 'users' and 'clmuser') delimits the various parts of the directory hierarchy.
+The remaining forward slash (between 'users' and 'jfv') delimits the various parts of the directory hierarchy.
 If you ever get 'lost' in Unix, remember the `pwd` command.

 As you learn Unix you will frequently type commands that don't seem to work.
 Most of the time this will be because you are in the wrong directory, so it's a really good habit to get used to running the `pwd` command a lot.